joeclayton13/joeclayton13.github.io/_posts/2021-09-17-Moving-Averages.md

 * Long: if the $M$-day moving average crosses above the $N$-day moving average.
 * Short: if the $M$-day moving average crosses below the $N$-day moving average.

+I considered 50 and 200 day moving averages.

-For the historical data, I used data of the SPDR S&P 500 Trust ETF (a.k.a.
+For historical data, I used the SPDR S&P 500 Trust ETF (a.k.a.
 SPY) between Jan 2010 - Sep 2021.
 This is one of the most popular funds which aims to track the S&P 500 Index.

 ### Simple Moving Average (SMA)

 The most basic moving average is the Simple Moving Average (SMA).
-The $N$-say SMA of close prices on day $t$ is given by,
+The $N$-day SMA of close prices on day $t$ is given by,

 $$
 SMA_{t, N} = \frac{1}{N} \sum_{i = 0}^{N-1} C_{t-i}